ShintaroMorimoto/vais-mcp/README.md

 ## Configuration

-Add the following to your server configuration (preferred):
+Add the following to your server configuration:

 ```json
 {